How Long Does Cocaine Stay in Your System

 Since purer forms of cocaine contain a larger amount of active ingredients, then it will remain in the body for a longer duration rather than the “mixed” form of cocaine.

-Other factors of an individual to keep into consideration for how long cocaine remains in the body are:
+A list of other factors of an individual to keep into consideration for how long cocaine remains in the body include:

 - Water intake

 - Body size, inclusive of height and weight

 - Usage of other drugs including alcohol

 - Diet (if the person eats healthy or not)

 How to Know How Long Cocaine Stays in Your System:

 Here is a list of the amount of time it generally takes for cocaine to fully leave the body.
 Remember, these times can vary on all kinds of details and situations, so it’s not for sure that you or someone you love will be able to pass or fail a drug test based on this timeline.